 Wendy Barnes – Producer

-Josh Bird – Assistant Producer
+Josh Bird – Digital Producer

 We use a great deal of musical directors and directors to facilitate our workshops and readings on a freelance basis.
-The creatives listed below are those who have worked for us in this capacity on regular or numerous occasions over recent years:
+The creatives listed below are those who have worked for us in this capacity on regular or numerous occasions over the years:

 Ryan McBryde – Perfect Pitch Associate Director